 World History Bulletin

-The World History Bulletin is a biannual publication of the World History Association.
+The World History Bulletin is a biannual publication of the World History Association that is sponsored by the Southeast World History Association.
 Featuring short-form essays (roughly 1,500–3,000 words in length), the Bulletin is a forum devoted to raising interesting questions, stimulating lively debate, and engaging with all aspects of world historical scholarship including pedagogy, research, and theory.
 Topics may include any period or geographic focus in history.
 Pedagogical materials such as syllabi or assignments are welcome, as are reviews of books or other scholarly works.

 Submissions for the World History Bulletin should be in Microsoft Word or a similar electronic format, and should follow the style guidelines of the Journal of World History described above.
 Please address any submissions or inquiries to Editor-in-Chief Joseph Snyder <email@example.com>.
 Historians and disciplinarily allied scholars interested in guest-editing a selection of essays on a particular theme are strongly encouraged to contact the editor.